 Our System for automated Quality Control (SaQC) addresses the iterative and explorative characteristics of quality control with its extensive setup and configuration possibilities and a python based extension language.
 Beneath its user interfaces, SaQC is highly customizable and extensible.

 SaQC is an RDM Open Source project publicly available on our GitLab page for SaQC.
-It is currently in an early beta state and under heavy development in order to move it into production.
+The documentation can be found here.

 Further Products and Projects

 These products and services are intended to complement the core RDM infrastructure and enable the integration of data from different areas of environmental research.

 BioMe focuses on the development of a new modular web platform that supports the operation of citizen science projects in the field of biodiversity.
 There are already many projects of this kind that BioMe aims to technically modernize and make more attractive to the participating community, for example: